Bart de Graaff

-Bart Frederikus de Graaff ([ˈbɑrt freːdəˈrikʏz‿də ˈɣraːf]; 16 April 1967 – 25 May 2002) was an influential Dutch television presenter, comedian and creator, as well as the founder and chairman of the public broadcasting network BNN.
+Bart Frederikus de Graaff ([ˈbɑrt freːdəˈrikʏz‿də ˈɣraːf]; 16 April 1967 – 25 May 2002) was a Dutch television presenter, comedian and creator, as well as the founder and chairman of the public broadcasting network BNN.

 Early life

-Bart Frederikus de Graaff was born on 16 April 1967 in Haarlem in the Netherlands.

-Because of a car accident in his youth in 1976, De Graaff suffered from serious kidney failure for most of his life.
-This also caused a growth disorder which caused de Graaff to appear much younger than his actual age.
-In his career as a television presenter he often used childlike appearance to his advantage.
-For instance, when he hosted the children's TV show B.O.O.S..
+De Graaff was born in Haarlem in The Netherlands in 1967.
+At 9 years old, while playing outside, he got into an accident involving a car.
+This accident crushed his leg, leading to a bacterial infection which affected his kidneys.
+The kidney damage resulted in growth failure, causing him to never grow much taller than an average 12-year-old.

 Career

 In 1997, he founded a public broadcasting network, Bart's News Network (BNN).
 After his death, it was renamed to Bart's Neverending Network.
 Targeted at a youthful audience, the network quickly became known for its sometimes provocative programming.
 A television show De Grote Donorshow (The Big Donor Show) by BNN won an Emmy Award for Best Non-scripted Entertainment.